Niccocum/SEO-Checklist/README.md

 Beyond that all items in the list have a priority level (high, medium, low) to bring attention to the most important pieces to be done.
 Can also be adjusted to individual cases.
 An example, where the checklist got used, with adapted prioritazion, can be found in the second Tab named "Chillomania", an analysis of a dummy-website for the fictious Company "Chillomania" selling couches.

-Project created as part of the bootcamp [Marketing Analytics by WBS Coding School](https://www.wbscodingschool.com/marketing-analytics-bootcamp/) together with [Srivastava Devyani](https://github.com/srivastava-devyani).
+Project created as part of the bootcamp [Marketing Analytics by WBS Coding School](https://www.wbscodingschool.com/marketing-analytics-bootcamp/) together with [Devyani Srivastava](https://github.com/srivastava-devyani).